Trinity is hosting Target Oxbridge from 9-11 April 2018 – welcome to our 80 year-12 visitors who are staying here!

 Created and run on a pro bono basis by diversity recruitment specialist Rare, Target Oxbridge aims to increase the number of black African and Caribbean students at Oxford and Cambridge by helping talented pupils to apply.

-Trinity is very proud to be a partner in the programme in 2018.
-The college will host many of those attending the Easter residential course, and in addition, in December 2017, the college’s Governing Body committed to fund the cost of an additional ten places for the 2018 programme.
+Trinity is very proud to be a partner in the programme in 2018, and has funded ten additional places to support the programme’s expansion this year.
+The college is hosting the eighty students attending the Easter residential course.
 The Director of Undergraduate Admissions and Outreach at Oxford University, Dr Samina Khan, thanked Trinity as one of the three colleges that have particularly assisted in enabling this expansion of the programme.

 Target Oxbridge offers a development programme, which runs over the course of a year, involving residential visits, academic sessions, and mentoring by current and former Oxbridge students.
 A critical part of the programme is its Easter and summer residential courses, which will give the students a taster of life at Oxford, with university tutors teaching sessions, and the students experiencing the city.
 In 2017, the Target Oxbridge programme had forty-five fully funded places.
 Unprecedented demand for places this year has prompted significant progress, with Oxford and Cambridge universities providing funding to support a total of 160 places for 2018.